Foreign relations of Pakistan: Muhammad Ali Jinnah's Vision

 On 15 August 1947, outlining the foreign policy of Pakistan, Quaid-e-Azam observed:

 "Our objective should be peace within and peace without.
-We want to live peacefully and maintain cordial and friendly relations with our immediate neighbours and with world at large.
+We want to live peacefully and maintain cordial and friendly relations with our immediate neighbours and with (the) world at large.
 We have no aggressive designs against any one.
 We stand by the United Nations Charter and will gladly make our contribution to the peace and prosperity of the world."